 4. Let us know of your plans.

-Please contact JoAnn Kennedy at 512-327-9721 x14 or email@example.com to let us know when you have made plans for such a gift.
+Please contact our Director of Philanthropy at firstname.lastname@example.org or call 512-327-9721 x37 to let us know when you have made plans for such a gift.
 We would love the opportunity to thank you for your generous act.
 We are happy to honor your wishes regarding anonymity.